-In the fast food world restaurants like McDonald’s are struggling to stay afloat, and the key to more success could rely in training employees more thoroughly and creating career paths for successful employees.
+In the fast food world, restaurants like McDonald’s are struggling to stay afloat, and the key to more success could rely on training employees more thoroughly and creating career paths for successful employees.

 The key, regardless of industry, is providing employees with a clear path toward promotion and development, paired with strong learning tools.
 Using e-Learning is an excellent way to deliver training consistently, even in a very fast-paced environment.